aalvarado/aalvarado/README.md

 # Hello World!

-I'm Adan Alvarado, A Software Engineer and a stoic.

-A builder at heart, I enjoy working with a diverse set of collaborators that like to ship good quality software.
+I'm Adan Alvarado, A Software Engineer and a builder at heart, I enjoy working with a diverse set of collaborators that like to ship good quality software.

 Worked with many great companies over time and love to meet interesting people.